jicninja/LastBreath/docs/gdd/last-breath-poc-gdd.md

 - One breathing station with limited use.
 - Basic ambient audio.
 - Minimal oxygen HUD.
-- One checkpoint at the airlock.
+- One save-point at the airlock.
 - Pause with frozen time (Resume / Quit).
 - Subtitles for key sound events (knocks, whispers, voice on radio).
 - One closed PoC ending.